ramachandran-lab/PEGASUS-WINGS/README.md

 # PEGASUS-WINGS
 Ward clustering using Inter Node distances of Gene Score arrays to define signficance (WINGS)

+Authors: Melissa R. McGuirl, Samuel Pattillo Smith, Bjorn Sandstede, Sohini Ramachandran

 # Description:
-This repository contains MATLAB code clusters phenotypes using PEGASUS gene score as the feature vectors with a threshold hierarchical clustering algorithm.
-The clusters are ranked by significance.
+This repository contains MATLAB code for WINGS, an algorithim which clusters phenotypes using gene score as the input feature vectors with a thresholded Ward hierarchical clustering algorithm.
+The identified clusters are ranked by significance.

 # Inputs:
 1) gene_scores is a .txt or .csv file containing a matrix of PEGASUS gene score feature vectors of size M + 1 X N + 1,